Tharga/Console/README.md

 You can send arguments to the console application having it execute commands  right when it starts.
 Each *command* is sent using quotation marks (ie "some list" "some item A").
 When sending parameters the console will exit automatically.
 If you want the console to stay open send the switch /c.

+The switch /e will make the console stay open if something goes wrong, otherwise it will close.

+###Theese examples will make the console stay open when completed
+- "status success" /c
+- "status fail" /c
+- "status exception" /c
+- "status fail" /e
+- "status exception" /e

+###Theese examples will make the console close when completed
+- "status success"
+- "status fail"
+- "status exception"
+- "status success" /e

 It is also possible to provide commands using a textfile.
 Use the command "exec file myCommandFile.txt" as a parameter and the console will execute each line in the file as a separate command.
 I usually use this method during development when I want to set up data or testing.

 Clients